bordszz/cs-11-jjj-laro-craft/README.md

     Note that you should be in the 'Game' folder (for the base game)

-5. Run the command 'python3 -m shroom_raider.py' or 'python3 -m shroom_raider' to launch the game with a base map
+5. Run the command 'python3 shroom_raider.py' or 'python3 -m shroom_raider' to launch the game with a base map
-6. To access different Levels, add '-f Levels/Level(number).txt' to the previous command (Example: 'python3 -m shroom_raider.py -f Levels/Level3.txt)
+6. To access different Levels, add '-f Levels/Level(number).txt' to the previous command (Example: 'python3 -m shroom_raider -f Levels/Level3.txt)

 ### II.
 Objective: 🔍
 Your objective in LaroCraft is to collect all mushrooms present in the map!